 With this extension, you can use the DevTools panel to convert an external script or an external CSS resource to an internal equivalent.
-This way you can send the content to the external editor.
+This way, the content of these remote resources can be sent to the external editor.

 The following file extensions are used when a temporary resource is created: